Benin Bronzes: United Kingdom

 In October 2021, Jesus College, Cambridge, announced that it would repatriate a sculpture of a cockerel, known as Okukor, to Nigeria after the student body brought to light its historical significance as a looted artefact.
 The statue had been removed from display in 2016 after calls for its repatriation; following an investigation by the college's Legacy of Slavery Working Party, it was ascertained that the statue had been taken directly from the court of Benin before being gifted to the college by the father of a student in 1905.
 In February 2022, Okukor and the bronze returned by the University of Aberdeen were received at the royal palace in Benin City by the Oba of Benin, Ewuare II.
 In December 2022, the University of Cambridge legally transferred ownership of more than 100 Benin artefacts from its Museum of Archaeology and Anthropology to the NCMM.
 A museum spokesperson declared that some of the pieces were to remain in Cambridge "on extended loan" to ensure that "this west African civilisation continues to be represented in the museum's displays, and in teaching for school groups".
 As of February 2025, the statues have yet to be sent to Nigeria.

 In January 2022, the Great North Museum: Hancock in Newcastle agreed to return a Benin Bronze stave to Nigeria.

+The Royal Collection has a mid 17th-century Bronze head of an Oba that was presented to Queen Elizabeth II by General Yakubu Gowon, the Head of State of Nigeria during the military dictatorship in Nigeria during his 1973 State Visit to the United Kingdom.
+It was believed to be a modern replica until it was declared to be authentic in 2002.
+The head had been taken by Gowon from the National Museum in Lagos prior to his visit.